 SSH Target

-You can define an SSH target to be used with SSH rotated secrets.
+You can define an SSH target that will be used with an SSH Rotated Secret or RDP Dynamic Secrets

 Create an SSH Target in the CLI